cajacks1/space-shooter/README.md

 ![](/images/all-documents-ready.png)

-After that, your game should boot up and you should get the following screen:
+After that, your game should boot up StarShooter.exe and you should get the following screen: